matthewa313/pyEpilepsy/README.md

 A Python module for EEG feature extraction to aid in epileptic episode (seizure) prediction.

+## Disclaimer

+I am building a device that can predict epileptic episodes well in advance using machine learning.
+This python module is being built to aide in live-time feature extraction of brain wave data and has been optimized specifically for my device.
+I have open sourced via GitHub for no reason other than convenience.
+The functions contained within the module are NOT general purpose functions and must be largely adapted for other use.
+Finally, it is worth noting that much of this code is optimizing from functions created through forestboa/pyEEG and scipy/scipy.

 ## Getting Started

 These instructions will get you using these feature extraction functions in your machine learning pipeline or signal processing algorithms.